sharmainec/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `LingoGO!` and the **Actor** is the `user`, unless specified otherwise)

-### Use case: List flashcards
+### Use case: List all flashcards

 **MSS**
-1. User requests to list out flashcards.
+1. User requests to list out all flashcards.
-2. LingoGO! shows a list of flashcards.
+2. LingoGO! shows a list of all the flashcards.

    Use case ends.

+### Use case: List n flashcards

+**MSS**
+1. User requests to list out n number of flashcards.
+2. LingoGO! randomly selects n number of flashcards to be shown in the list of flashcards.

+   Use case ends.

 **Extensions**
 * 1a.
 The given user input is invalid (e.g. `list abc` or `list -1`)
     * 1a1.
-Lists all flashcards.
+LingoGO! shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The given user input is larger than the total flashcards
+    * 1b1.
+LingoGO! shows an error message.

-      Use case ends.
+      Use case resumes at step 1.

 ### Use case: Add a flashcard